 In determining the lease term, management considers all relevant factors and circumstances that create an economic incentive to exercise a renewal option or not exercise a termination option.

-Renewal options and/or periods after termination options are only included in the lease term if the lease is reasonably certain to be extended or not terminated.
+Renewal options and/or periods after termination options are only included in the lease term if the lease is reasonably certain to be extended or not terminated and the renewal of the contract is not subject to mutual agreement of both parties.

-For leases of office space, the factors that are normally the most relevant are (a) if there are significant penalties should the Company pre-terminate the contract, and (b) if any leasehold improvements are expected to have a significant remaining value, the Company is reasonably certain to extend and not to terminate the lease contract.
-Otherwise, the Company considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.
+For leases of payment centers, the factors that are normally the most relevant are (a) if there are significant penalties should the Group pre-terminate the contract, and (b) if any leasehold improvements are expected to have a significant remaining value, the Group is reasonably certain to extend and not to terminate the lease contract.
+Otherwise, the Group considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.